bouncethebox-us/scripts/README.md

 ### Environment Prep: Part00_Env_Prep_PnP_InteractiveLogin.ps1
 This PowerShell script is designed to automate the creation of an Azure Entra ID (formerly Azure AD) Application Registration for use with interactive login scenarios—specifically for scripts that require enumerating web role assignments and similar tasks.
 #### Purpose
-•	Creates an Application Registration in Microsoft Entra ID (Azure AD).
+- Creates an Application Registration in Microsoft Entra ID (Azure AD).
-•	Intended for use with interactive login scenarios.
+- Intended for use with interactive login scenarios.
-•	Sets up the app with:
+- Sets up the app with:
-•	A self-signed certificate
+ - A self-signed certificate
-•	A client secret
+ - A client secret
-•	Microsoft Graph API permissions (read-only)
+ - Microsoft Graph API permissions
-•	Requires Global Administrator privileges.
+**Note:** Requires Global Administrator privileges to grant Admin consent.
 ________________________________________
 🔍 Key Components Explained
 Directive	Purpose